ARTICLES

 The specialties of the popular "Charcoal Grill" menu

 The secret lies in the way the chicken is raised.
 The secret is in the raising of the chicken.
-The chicken used are small chicks less than 30 days old, shipped from contract farms in Nakasatsunai Village.
+The chicken used are small chicks less than 30 days old, shipped from contract farms in Nakasatsunai Village and other locations.
 They are raised on a special feed called "Ji Ji Yoson," which contains wood vinegar, seaweed, wormwood, and other ingredients, which reduces the distinctive odor and excess fat to the utmost limit, resulting in a "rich" meat quality.
 The meat is then grilled on a custom-built griddle to bring out the best flavor.

 The standard "face" of Torisei is, without a doubt, the charcoal grill.
 Charcoal made from oak wood is used to start the fire, which takes about 3 to 4 hours.
 When the fire is stable, the charcoal is pounded with a crowbar to make it finer, and the pieces are placed on the grill without gaps.
 This process eliminates unevenness in the heat and ensures even and constant heat distribution.
 On the other hand, the meat is grilled slowly over a period of about 30 minutes to bring out the flavor of the meat, with the degree of cooking adjusted according to the thickness of the meat, such as the thickest part or the tip.
 This is truly the skill of a craftsman.